 1. DON'T HAVE MORE CHILDREN THAN YOU OR THE WORLD CAN SUPPORT

-The chart above shows how much the human population has grown in the past 10,000 years.
-This is really scary when you see how much the population has exploded in just the last 100 years.
+The chart above shows the human population growth over the past 10,000 years, and just how much it has exploded in only the last 100 years.

-Just as it wouldn't be wise to have children if you didn't believe that you would be able to provide them with their most basic needs in life, such as food, water, and shelter, it also wouldn't be wise to have children if you don't believe that the world it's self is going to be able to provide your future offspring with their most basic needs.
+I ask this question because just as it wouldn't be wise to have children if you doubted that you would be able to provide them with their most basic needs in life, such as food, water, and shelter, it also wouldn't be wise to have children if you doubted that the world it's self will be able to provide enough food, water, and shelter for everyone in the future.